kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

 Download and install the [NodeJs 8 or latest](https://nodejs.org/) version from its official web site.

 ### 2. Run commands in Command Prompt or Windows PowerShell
-In any version of Windows, Open Command Prompt by doing the following steps:
+In any version of Windows, open Command Prompt by doing the following steps:

  1. Press **WIN+R**